Continuum Advisory LLC Invests $51,000 in GAMCO Global Gold, Natural Resources & Income Trust (NYSEAMERICAN:GGN)

-Continuum Advisory LLC bought a new stake in shares of GAMCO Global Gold, Natural Resources & Income Trust (NYSEAMERICAN:GGN – Get Rating) during the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor bought 13,934 shares of the investment management company’s stock, valued at approximately $51,000.
+Continuum Advisory LLC bought a new position in shares of GAMCO Global Gold, Natural Resources & Income Trust (NYSEAMERICAN:GGN – Get Rating) during the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The fund bought 13,934 shares of the investment management company’s stock, valued at approximately $51,000.

-Several other hedge funds also recently added to or reduced their stakes in GGN.
-Wolverine Asset Management LLC acquired a new position in GAMCO Global Gold, Natural Resources & Income Trust during the 4th quarter valued at about $1,428,000.
-Capital Wealth Alliance LLC grew its stake in GAMCO Global Gold, Natural Resources & Income Trust by 34.6% during the 3rd quarter.
-Capital Wealth Alliance LLC now owns 699,867 shares of the investment management company’s stock valued at $2,470,000 after purchasing an additional 179,795 shares during the last quarter.
-Bank of Montreal Can grew its stake in GAMCO Global Gold, Natural Resources & Income Trust by 168.4% during the 1st quarter.
-Bank of Montreal Can now owns 203,911 shares of the investment management company’s stock valued at $870,000 after purchasing an additional 127,936 shares during the last quarter.
-Doliver Advisors LP purchased a new stake in GAMCO Global Gold, Natural Resources & Income Trust during the 4th quarter valued at about $438,000.
-Finally, Formidable Asset Management LLC grew its stake in GAMCO Global Gold, Natural Resources & Income Trust by 6.7% during the 4th quarter.
-Formidable Asset Management LLC now owns 1,904,295 shares of the investment management company’s stock valued at $6,913,000 after purchasing an additional 119,683 shares during the last quarter.
+A number of other hedge funds and other institutional investors have also made changes to their positions in GGN.
+Freestone Capital Holdings LLC purchased a new position in shares of GAMCO Global Gold, Natural Resources & Income Trust during the third quarter worth about $33,000.
+Stratos Wealth Advisors LLC purchased a new stake in GAMCO Global Gold, Natural Resources & Income Trust in the 4th quarter valued at approximately $36,000.
+Envestnet Asset Management Inc. purchased a new stake in GAMCO Global Gold, Natural Resources & Income Trust in the 2nd quarter valued at approximately $38,000.
+Virtu Financial LLC purchased a new stake in GAMCO Global Gold, Natural Resources & Income Trust in the 1st quarter valued at approximately $45,000.
+Finally, Round Rock Advisors LLC purchased a new stake in GAMCO Global Gold, Natural Resources & Income Trust in the 4th quarter valued at approximately $54,000.

 GAMCO Global Gold, Natural Resources & Income Trust Trading Up 0.5 %

-GAMCO Global Gold, Natural Resources & Income Trust stock opened at $3.68 on Friday.
-GAMCO Global Gold, Natural Resources & Income Trust has a fifty-two week low of $3.06 and a fifty-two week high of $4.07.
+Shares of NYSEAMERICAN:GGN opened at $3.68 on Friday.
+GAMCO Global Gold, Natural Resources & Income Trust has a 12 month low of $3.06 and a 12 month high of $4.07.

 GAMCO Global Gold, Natural Resources & Income Trust Dividend Announcement